-Elias J. Sabo has served as a director and our chief executive officer since May 3, 2018.
-Mr. Sabo joined the Company's Manager in 1998 as one of the founding partners.
-For the past 20 years, he has been a member of the Investment Committee and has played a central role in directing the Company's strategy.
-Mr. Sabo also currently serves as a director and as chairman of the Company's Advanced Circuits, Inc. subsidiary and as a director of the Company's Arnold Magnetic Technologies Corporation subsidiary.
-He previously served as the Chairman of Fox Factory Holding Corp.
-(NASDAQ:FOXF), a former Company subsidiary, from 2007 to 2017.
-Prior to joining the Manager, Mr. Sabo worked in the acquisition department of Colony Capital, LLC, a Los Angeles-based real estate private equity firm, from 1992 to 1996, and as a healthcare investment banker for CIBC World Markets (formerly Oppenheimer & Co.) from 1996 to 1998.
-Mr. Sabo is a graduate of Rensselaer Polytechnic Institute.
+- Chief Executive Officer (May 3, 2018 to present); joined the Company's Manager in 1998 as one of the founding partners.
+For the past 20 years, he has been a member of the Investment Committee and has played a central role in directing the Company's strategy. - Currently serves as a director and as chairman of the Company's Advanced Circuits, Inc. subsidiary and as a director of the Company's Arnold Magnetic Technologies Corporation subsidiary - Served as the Chairman of Fox Factory Holding Corp., a former Company subsidiary (2007 to 2017) - Worked in the acquisition department of Colony Capital, LLC, a Los Angeles-based real estate private equity firm (1992 to 1996) - Healthcare investment banker for CIBC World Markets, formerly Oppenheimer & Co.
+(1996 to 1998)

+• Graduate of Rensselaer Polytechnic Institute